YourMD/candidate-test/readme.md

 ### Data

-Simple server running to provide the data.
+Simple restful api to provide the data.

 ```
-$ npm run data
+$ npm run backend
 ```

-you should the be able to see the data here [http://localhost:3000/conditions.json]()
+you should the be able to see running backend application here [http://localhost:5000/api/conditions]()

 ### Dev

-To start the application and a simple data server.
+To start the frontend application and a simple backend application.

 ```
 $ npm run dev